yyatmsft/winrt-api/windows.networking.sockets/messagewebsocketcontrol_desiredunsolicitedponginterval.md

 public TimeSpan DesiredUnsolicitedPongInterval { get;  set; }
 -->

-# Windows.Networking.Sockets.MessageWebSocketControl.DesiredUnsolicitedPongInterval

 ## -description
 Allows an app to get and set the desired unsolicited WebSocket PONG interval.
 ## -property-value
 System.Timespan
 ## -remarks
 This terminology is defined in WebSocket RFC 6455, which is the time between unsolicited Pong control frames sent by the client to the server.
 The PONG serves as a unidirectional heartbeat and can be used for the client to determine network connection issues.

+Note that setting MessageWebSocketControl.DesiredUnsolicitedPongInterval or StreamWebSocketControl.DesiredUnsolicitedPongInterval property on a WebSocket associated with a [ControlChannelTrigger](https://docs.microsoft.com/en-us/uwp/api/Windows.Networking.Sockets.ControlChannelTrigger) is not supported.
+Setting the property has no effect on the actual interval.

+Even though a custom unsolicited PONG interval is not supported with a [ControlChannelTrigger](https://docs.microsoft.com/en-us/uwp/api/Windows.Networking.Sockets.ControlChannelTrigger) WebSocket, the [ControlChannelTrigger](https://docs.microsoft.com/en-us/uwp/api/Windows.Networking.Sockets.ControlChannelTrigger) is impacted by two types of keep-alive intervals  (1) network keep-alive interval and (2) server keep-alive interval.
+See [ControlChannelTrigger Remarks](https://docs.microsoft.com/en-us/uwp/api/Windows.Networking.Sockets.ControlChannelTrigger#Remarks) for details.
+The server keep-alive interval can be configured through the [ServerKeepAliveIntervalInMinutes](https://docs.microsoft.com/en-us/uwp/api/windows.networking.sockets.controlchanneltrigger#Windows_Networking_Sockets_ControlChannelTrigger_ServerKeepAliveIntervalInMinutes) property to implement application level PONGs.

 ## -see-also
 [MessageWebSocket](messagewebsocket.md)
 ## -examples